Skip to content

 • Board view — drag tasks between columns (Backlog, Ready, In Progress, Review, Done)

-• Planning pipeline — run the planning pipeline to auto-decompose projects into tasks
+• Planning pipeline — run the planning pipeline to auto-decompose projects into tasks (structured or agentic)

 • Pulse integration — agents autonomously pick up and work on Ready tasks during pulse cycles